GrantMeStrength/KIM1/retroshield/retroshield.md

 ![](kim5.png)

-The issue that helped was making sure that the virtual memory acted more like virtual memory, so the BASIC text for end of RAM actually worked.
+The issue that helped was making sure that the virtual memory acted more like virtual memory, so the BASIC test for end of RAM actually worked.
 But it still feels very far away.
 Look at the number of BYTES FREE.
 What's that about?
 And no BASIC commands work.
 Now I wonder what I've messed up, and how to find it.

 I wasted some time trying to get the Apple 1 RC6502 hardware running, as it's faster, but it's more unreliable than the PAL-1.
 I may have fixed some opcode implementations, but it feels like I've really got them all working - no amount of side-by-side testing can find an issue.